AmmieNyami/ammienyami.github.io/content/wiki/useful/music/theory_basics/chords.md

 The most common chords contain three notes that have a specific relationship to each other, and we call that relationship the **"root, third, and fifth"**.
 In a chord of C major, we can play the root of C major, the third of C major (E), and the fifth of C major (G), at the same time, and that gives us the chord of C major.

-**You can think of this as playing the first white key of C major, skipping one, playing the next one, skipping one, and playing the next one again, at the same time.**
+**You can think of this as playing the first degree of C major, skipping one, playing the next one, skipping one, and playing the next one again, at the same time.**

 This kind of chord is also called a **triad**.